ygoex/appointments-app/README.md

 ####htmlmin
 Use [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin) to compress our HTML page (index.html).

+####<a name="ngAnnotate">ng-annotate</a>
+Use [grunt-ng-annotate](https://github.com/mgol/grunt-ng-annotate) to rebuild angularjs dependency injection annotations.
+This plugin needs to run before uglify for protecting dependency injection against minification.

 ####Uglify
 Use [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) to minify our JavaScript file, cutting out comments and shortening variables.